1151 Bronte Road, Oakville

-In 2005, Regional Council adopted the Regional Official Plan Amendment (ROPA) # 25, which combined new Greenlands System protection policies and a corresponding land securement strategy as a long-range planning objective.
+In 2005, Regional Council adopted Regional Official Plan Amendment (ROPA) # 25, which included new Greenlands System protection policies and a corresponding land securement strategy as a long-range planning objective.
 Regional Council also authorized the Halton Green Fund to assist in funding land securement.
 After developing this program in consultation with various stakeholders and potential partners, the Halton Greenlands Securement Program (GSP) was endorsed by Regional Council for implementation in 2009.

 The GSP was originally designed to educate conservation-minded landowners about the variety of long-term conservation options available to them.
 It also focused on bringing together land securement partners, funding partners and other available resources within the Region.
 The goal of the GSP is to work cooperatively with our partners to permanently secure conservation lands in the Greenlands System by keeping this land in public ownership.

 For more information visit Greenlands Securement Strategy (PDF file) Greenlands Securement Strategy - Implementation Guidelines (PDF file) (the Guidelines).

 The Greenlands Securement Strategy discusses options for protecting valuable green space in Halton for current and future generations and complements existing programs by conservation authorities and other agencies involved in land securement for permanent natural heritage protection.

 The main goal of the GSP was to achieve the minimum recommended target of 12% of the region being under long-term protection – doubling the 6.3% of already publicly protected lands.

 The GSP aims to help protect significant natural areas, such as forest, streams and valleys in the following areas:

 Potential partners include conservation authorities and other agencies that have existing programs in land securement for permanent natural heritage protection, which compliments the GSP.
 Examples of potential partners who may choose to participate in the program may include: